 How many rows of each color chair will there be?

-Use the GCF & Distributive Property to solve word problems
+Use the GCF and Distributive Property to solve word problems

 Question: A store clerk is bagging spices.
 He has 18 teaspoons of cinnamon and 30 teaspoons of nutmeg.
 Each bag need to contain the same number of teaspoons and each bag can contain only one spice.